 - Seek professional help.
 There are many organizations, counselors, and support groups around the world.
 QuitGamble.com is one of them; others you might find on Facebook or by calling a location gambling hotline from being afraid to seek help.

 - Join the QuitGamble Community.
-The community has over 2200 members.
-QuitGamble.com offer support for spouses of gambling addicts.
+The community has over 3,500 members.
+QuitGamble.com offers support for spouses of gambling addicts.
 On the platform, you can ask questions, discuss with others in the same situation as you, or take some courses to help yourself help your partner.
 There is also a dedicated support group for partners of gambling addicts.

 - Learn Nonviolent Communication.
 When you become a member of QuitGamble, you get access to our Nonviolent Communication course.
 It’s a brilliant self-help tool to improve communication between you and your gambling wife or husband.
 The course is free.